-As of October 1, 2006, the Secretariat has received 24 dolphin safe certificates signed on or after September 1, 2005.
-Of these, the issuing authority voided one.
-The 23 remaining certificates represent tuna from 14 trips and 14 TTFs, and the Secretariat has received the originals of all TTFs.
+As of 25 May 2007, the Secretariat has received 6 dolphin safe certificates issued on or after 1 January 2006.
+These certificates represent tuna from 9 trips and 9 TTFs, and the Secretariat has received the originals of all TTFs.

 Questions may arise about the validity of a certificate if the data on the certificate do not match the data on the corresponding TTFs.
-For 1 of the 14 trips with valid dolphin safe certificates, the amount of tuna on the certificate exceeded the amount of dolphin safe tuna recorded on the corresponding TTFs by 5% or more, as detailed in the table above.
-At its meeting in June 2003, the working group agreed that 10% should be the trigger level employed by the Secretariat for requesting an investigation, and therefore no such request has been made since the previous report.
+For all these 9 trips with valid dolphin safe certificates, the amount of tuna on the certificate did not exceed the amount of dolphin safe tuna recorded on the corresponding TTFs.

-The graphs below show the comparison of estimated weights, as recorded by the observer on the TTF, and the recorded scale weight for each TTF referenced in the 23 dolphin-safe certificates mentioned above.
+The graphs below show the comparison of estimated weights, as recorded by the observer on the TTF, and the recorded scale weight for each TTF referenced in the 6 dolphin-safe certificates mentioned above.